sjzasada/fsa-summarizer/README.md

 ## Assumptions

-The application assumes that the data returned by the FSA API is consistent with the scheme specified by the FSA
+* The application assumes that the data returned by the FSA API is consistent with the schema specified by the FSA